GhaniketRajputp005/Adobe-Gensolve-Hackathon-2024/README.md

 ## Overview

-Curvetopia is the Adobe GenSolve project for our group, aimed at generating a model that can identify simple shape doodles.
-This project includes a well-structured setup process, ensuring ease of use and reproducibility.
+Curvetopia is our Adobe GenSolve project, designed to develop a model for recognizing simple shape doodles.
+It features:

-Key features of Curvetopia include:

-- **Shape Identification:** Generate and train a model to identify and distinguish between simple shape doodles.
+- **Shape Recognition:** A model trained to identify and differentiate between various simple shape doodles.
-- **Virtual Environment:** Isolate project dependencies using a virtual environment.
+- **Virtual Environment:** A setup to isolate project dependencies, ensuring a clean development environment.
-- **Dependency Management:** Install necessary dependencies with a single command.
+- **Dependency Management:** A streamlined process for installing all required dependencies with a single command.
-- **Cloud Integration:** Store and retrieve machine learning models using cloud storage solutions.
+- **Cloud Integration:** Utilization of cloud storage solutions for storing and accessing machine learning models.

 ## Installation